DARPA-CRITICALMAAS/ta1_integration/docs/pages/adding_modules.md

 this by adding a new section to the file and, for each command line switch your python app uses, add a line for it.

-For example, assume `extract_ore.py` has four swiches: one for the map input, one for the results from a predecessor module, one for the output directory, and one for the frobble parameter.
+For example, assume `extract_ore.py` has four switches: one for the map input, one for the results from a predecessor module, one for the output directory, and one for the frobble parameter.
 Your new section of the config file would look like this: